-Businesses everywhere rely on quality phone systems to connect with clients, customers and business partners — but the type of system they use depends on their business needs.
-The two main choices are an analog phone system or an internet-enabled phone system, called VoIP.
+Businesses everywhere rely on quality phone systems to communicate with clients, customers and business partners — but the type of system they use depends on their business needs.
+The two main options are an analog phone system or an internet-enabled phone system, also called VoIP.

-Analog phones are synonymous with the landline phones most of us grew up with.
-They send voice signals along copper wires through a series of physical switch boxes to connect calls between two phones.
+Analog phones are synonymous with landline phones.
+They send voice signals along copper wires through a series of physical switches to connect calls between phones.

 Businesses currently using analog phone technology often have had their system in place for many years.
 In most cases they also use a Private Branch Exchange (PBX) system.
 The PBX is a switching unit that connects the phones and extensions within the company to each other and to outside analog lines.
 This enables many employees to share a limited number of outside lines – potentially reducing costs.

-VoIP (voice over internet protocol) technology, on the other hand, doesn’t involve any analog technology or switches.
-Instead, VoIP phone systems connect calls via the internet by converting calls into digital signals.
-VoIP systems don’t require anything beyond an internet connection and either a computer, an office phone, or a smartphone to make and receive calls.
+VoIP (voice over internet protocol) business phone systems, on the other hand, don’t use analog technology or switches.
+Instead, VoIP phone systems route calls via the internet by converting them into digital signals.
+VoIP systems are very flexible and only require an internet connection and either a computer, an office phone, or a smartphone to make and receive calls.

 Analog Phone System Cost